 - A minimum of two of the five required ECON courses must be taken in the Department of Economics at UMass Amherst.

-- For students entering UMass Fall 2018 or later, no Econ 300 level course also used for primary major requirements may also be used for the Econ Minor.
-Additional Econ upper levels beyond those taken for a primary major must be taken to complete the two course upper level requirement for the Econ Minor for number 6 above.
+- For students entering UMass Fall 2018 or later, no Econ 300 level course also used for your primary major requirements may also be used for the Econ Minor.
 This does not apply to Econ 203 and Econ 204.
 Either of these courses can be used as an Econ minor upper level and simultaneously towards a different primary major.